mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^
 *Available in Enterprise Edition E20*

-(Optional) The attribute in the SAML Assertion used to apply a guest role to users in Mattermost.
+(Optional) The attribute in the SAML Assertion used to apply a Guest role to users in Mattermost.

 See the `Guest Accounts documentation <https://docs.mattermost.com/deployment/guest-accounts.html>`__ for more information.